ryanmio/kenya-nigeria-prep-hallucination-audit/README.md

 2. **No hallucination from the cited source.**  Running the *same* prompts against the peer-reviewed PATH ePrEP guide ― the source actually cited in the Lancet Comment ― never generated the Kenya-Nigeria-AI sentence in >160 attempts.
 3. **Evidence of source mis-attribution.**  The patterns we observed suggest the sentence in the Lancet paper may have originated from an AI summary of the *Audere* white paper rather than from the scholarly sources it cites.
 This analysis provides evidence consistent with "citation laundering".
 4. **Ambiguity drives hallucination.**  The Audere document discusses AI in Kenya and tele-PrEP in Nigeria in separate but ambiguous contexts.
 LLMs routinely fuse those ideas into a single, more concise claim.

-### Terminology note
-Throughout this repository we use "AI hallucination" as a shorthand, even though the behaviour we investigate is more nuanced than inventing facts out of thin air.
-In this case the models **conflate** two genuine statements of the Audere white paper—AI in Kenya and tele-PrEP in Nigeria—and merge them into a single, misleading claim.
-The output is therefore better described as *source-blend hallucination* or *AI conflation*, but we keep the familiar term for searchability and to align with the broader literature on LLM errors.

 ## Experiment 2: Supply Forecasting Claim